Pathway Tools Installation Guide

-> If you decide to use RDBMS-based PGDBs, then your database administrator needs to set up a MySQL database for you.
+If you decide to go this route, then your database administrator needs to set up an Oracle or MySQL database for you.

-> Click on one of the following for instructions on setting up a database or connecting Pathway Tools to a database:
+Click on one of the following for instructions on setting up a database or connecting Pathway Tools to a database:

 - Opening and saving of PGDBs is faster if they are stored in an RDBMS